forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: Display terser output when you run the `force:source:beta:status` command with the new `--concise` parameter.
+* NEW: Display terser output by running the `force:source:beta:status` command with the new `--concise` parameter.
+For example, the output doesn't include ignored files.
+(GitHub issue [#1312](https://github.com/forcedotcom/cli/issues/1312))

 * CHANGE: The project to [open-source Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021) is chugging along smoothly, and this week we've created these beta commands in the [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in: